Tina Clayton

 Tina Clayton (born 17 August 2004) is a Jamaican sprinter.
 She won gold medals for both the 100 metres and 4 × 100 m relay at both the 2021 and 2022 World Under-20 Championships.
-Clayton set a championship record in her individual event in 2022, while Jamaican women's relay team broke the world u20 record on both occasions with times of 42.94 s and 42.59 s respectively..
+Clayton set a championship record in her individual event in 2022, while Jamaican women's relay team broke the world U20 record on both occasions with times of 42.94 s and 42.59 s respectively.

-Tina has a twin sister, Tia Clayton, who ran the anchor leg of those world records relays.
+Tina has a twin sister, Tia Clayton, who ran the anchor leg of those world record relays.
+Together, they are referred to as the "Twin Turbo."

 Biography

 Tina Clayton attended Edwin Allen High School in Clarendon, Jamaica.
+She and her sister first became national stars under the training program of renown Jamaican coach Michael Dyke.

+Career

+Because of the COVID-19 pandemic, the CARIFTA Games were postponed for 2020 and 2021.
+During her time partaking in the ISSA Boys and Girls National High School Championships, she won both the 100 metres and 4 × 100 metres relay in different age classes and helped Edwin Allen High to overall Champs victories.
+In 2022, Tina left high school and went directly to the professional league.

+2021

 She won the girls 100 m and 4 × 100 m gold medals at the 2021 NACAC U18 Championships.